 DV and Welfare Rights

-Our solicitors can provide free and confidential advice about crisis payments, payment types and rates, and appeals against Centrelink decisions.
+Our solicitors can provide free and confidential advice regarding all Centrelink decisions and can assist you lodge an appeal against a Centrelink decision to raise a debt.
 We can also advise you about exemptions from the activity test and exemptions from taking child support action.

 DV and Tenancy Rights

 If you, or someone you know, is experiencing family and domestic violence in the home where you rent you will most likely be asking yourself the question of whether to stay or leave.

 Tenancy law in NSW has special provisions to make that choice even easier, however everyone’s situation is different and so it’s important that you understand all of your options before making that difficult decision

 Staff at the Tenants Service take matters involving family and domestic violence very seriously and will take the time needed to understand the situation before giving you the advice you need.